 Taking a very minimal amount of castor oil on your fingertips, run your fingers down the strands and coat individual curls with the oil while styling.
-The castor oil will help smooth and style hair that is prone to frizz, and will help tame flyaway hairs as well.
-Use caution to not oversaturate your hair with oil!
-Castor oil is very viscous, so you will want to use minimal amounts as a leave-in styling product.
+The castor oil will help smooth, style hair that is prone to frizz and tame flyaway hairs as well.
+Use caution to not oversaturate your hair with the oil!
+Castor oil is very viscous, so you should use minimal amounts as a leave-in styling product.

 Castor Oil for Frizzy Hair: The Bottom Line

 Frizzy hair can be a frustrating problem that can be the result of genetics or exposure to certain damaging chemicals.
 Fortunately, there are many treatments available, a large number of which associated with natural oils such as castor oil.